skx/simple.vm/HACKING.md

 The virtual machine is encapsulated in the `svm_t` structure, which
 contains:

-* The registers the machine contains.
+* The virtual-machine registers.
-* The flags.
+* The virtual-machine flags.
+* The code to be executed.
 * The stack.
-* The code to be executed.

 All the implementation of the virtual machine lives in the `simple-vm.c` file, with the public parts exposed to `simple-vm.h`.